Signature Aviation: Early years

-Signature Aviation can trace its origins back to W. Wilson Cobbett Ltd, an industrial belting works originally based in Scotland.
+Signature Aviation originates to W. Wilson Cobbett Ltd, an industrial belting works originally based in Scotland.
 Its early name came from its two founders, Sir William Fenton and Walter Cobbett, who established the company during 1879 to manufacture textile belts for use on industrial machinery.
 For its first thirty years, the production and sale of these belts comprised the company's main commercial activity; over time, Wilson Cobbett expanded into numerous specialist industrial niches and developed a global presence.

 During 1911, as an indication of its international expansion, the company was renamed Scandinavia Belting; it continued to be rebranded throughout the twentieth century, becoming British Belting & Asbestos in 1925.
 During the interwar period, it manufactured numerous products for the automotive industry; the company was a supplier of the Ford Motor Company on its Model T vehicle as well as to other manufacturers, including Jaguar Cars.
 British Belting & Asbestos was also active in the aviation sector.
 During the Second World War, the company produced materials used on several British military aircraft, including the Supermarine Spitfire, Hawker Hurricane, and Hawker Typhoon.
 During 1967, the company opted to rebrand itself under the name BBA Group.
 During this period, it was largely focused upon the production of automotive materials.
 By the early 1980s, BBA Group was the world's largest supplier of brake pads within the automotive industry.

 In 1986, BBA Group made its first major approach into the aviation sector via its acquisition of APPH, a British business that specialised in aircraft undercarriages and hydraulics; shortly thereafter, it also bought a similar business based in North America.
 During 1992, the company was involved in the creation of Signature Flight Support through the merger of Page Avjet, an executive aircraft interiors business, and Butler fixed base operations.
 In 1996, BBA Group took full ownership of Signature Flight Support.
-By this point, the company was structured into two major divisions: Aviation, and Materials Technologies.
+By this point, the company was structured into two major divisions: Aviation and Materials Technologies.

 During 1996, BBA Group purchased Trinity Aerospace Engineering; in 1998, the company moved into jet engine repair and overhaul through the acquisitions of H+S Aviation from Vector Industries, and UNC Airwork Corp, formerly a unit of American conglomerate General Electric.
 By 1998, Signature Flight Support had expanded to possess the world's largest chain of fixed base operators (FBOs), operating a total of 41 facilities across the globe.